 This article discusses the concerns over the safety of our nation's courthouses and judicial officers and how courts are looking for new ways to improve upon the security of court facilities.

 This Guide highlights key disability concerns to those officials and experts responsible for emergency planning in their communities, and assists them in developing plans that will take into account the needs and insights of people with disabilities before, during and after emergencies.
+(Permanent Link)

 This report to ensure the safety of court facilities is critical to court performance.
 The emergency management practices were drafted by Institute staff (based on themes from conference presentations and resource materials) and vetted by five experts in the area of court safety.